CamillaPei/cse15l-lab-reports/labreport5.md

 # Part 2 – Reflection

-In the second half of this quarter, I learned about the importance of carefully reviewing code logic and how subtle mistakes, like an incorrect index variable, can lead to significant issues.
-This experience has made me more diligent in debugging and understanding the flow of my programs.
+In the second half of this quarter, I learned a lot of useful techniques.
+For example, I learned about how to use vim when I don't have access of the file folders.
+I also learned how to use `jdb`, the Java Debugger, to debug efficiently.